-A troubled PHA is one that has a Public Housing Assessment System (PHAS) score of 59% or lower.
-Home Forward is not considered a troubled Public Housing Agency and is a high performing PHA.
+Home Forward is not considered a troubled Public Housing Agency and is in fact a high performing Public Housing Agency.

 CR-35 - Other Actions 91.220(j)-(k); 91.320(i)-(j)

 Actions taken to remove or ameliorate the negative effects of public policies that serve as barriers to affordable housing such as land use controls, tax policies affecting land, zoning ordinances, building codes, fees and charges, growth limitations, and policies affecting the return on residential investment.
 91.220 (j); 91.320 (i)